A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Picton for Attractions, Food, Nightlife, and Families

 Tokyo is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-For some great organized tour ideas, see The Best 2-Week Tours in Japan, The Best Bicycle Tours in Japan, The Best One-Week (7-Day) Tours from Auckland, and The Best Family-Friendly Tours to New Zealand.
+For some great organized tour ideas, see The Best 2-Week Tours in Japan, The Best Bicycle Tours in Japan, The Best Adventure Tours to New Zealand, and The Best Eco Tours in New Zealand.

 Looking for a hotel in Tokyo or Picton?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.